 Chesapeake Ohio Airport History

-Improvements are to cost between $100,000 and $150,000 and a WPA application for funds should be in Washington tomorrow.
-The selection of an airport site at South Point, Ohio also had been suggested, but the Chesapeake site was the only one within our reach, because of the cost involved in the South Point site.
+Improvements will cost between $100,000 and $150,000, and a WPA application for funds should be in Washington tomorrow.
+The selection of an airport site at South Point, Ohio, also had been suggested, but the Chesapeake site was the only one within our reach because of the cost involved in the South Point site.

-Airport improvements that will be made with the money will include the complete drainage of the field, grading, and the construction of two concrete runways, one 3,500 feet long and the other 2,100 feet long.
+President Roosevelt approved and signed the WPA allocation of $95,000, which was announced today.
+The money will be used to make airport improvements, including completing the drainage of the field, grading, and constructing two concrete runways, one 3,500 feet long and the other 2,100 feet long.

-The present project does not include money for the construction of an administration building and hangars, but it was announced that the commissioners of Lawrence County, Ohio will make a supplemental application for the needed funds after the current project is underway.
+The present project does not include money for constructing an administration building and hangars.
+Still, it was announced that the commissioners of Lawrence County, Ohio, will make a supplemental application for the needed funds after the current project is underway.

-Portsmouth Times, Portsmouth, Ohio Sun, Aug 22, 1937 – Page 21 Huntington Dedicated New Airport on Oct.
-27, 1937 Ceremonies to be combined with Navy Day Program.
-Dedication of the improved Huntington-Ironton-Chesapeake airport and observance of Navy day Oct.
-27 will be combined and a joint program designed to acquaint the public with recent developments in aviation arranged.
+Portsmouth Times, Portsmouth, Ohio Sun, August 22, 1937—Page 21 Huntington Dedicated New Airport on October 27, 1937 Ceremonies to be combined with Navy Day Program.
+The dedication of the improved Huntington-Ironton-Chesapeake airport and the observance of Navy Day on October 27 will be combined, and a joint program designed to acquaint the public with recent developments in aviation will be arranged.

 …Three newest types of Navy combat planes will give a flight exhibition at the airport in connection with the airport dedication exercises, Lieutenant Commander Klumpp said.

-AIRPORT CACHET The Chamber of Commerce of Huntington, W. Va., will sponsor a cachet, to mark the rededication of the Huntington-Ironton-Chesapeake Airport, Send envelopes addressed and stamped with the required air mail postage to the Postmaster of Huntington Va.
+AIRPORT CACHET The Chamber of Commerce of Huntington, W. Va., will sponsor a cachet to mark the rededication of the Huntington-Ironton-Chesapeake Airport.
+To send envelopes addressed and stamped with the required air mail postage to the Postmaster of Huntington, Va.
 Emaus, Pa., will have air mail.

 Town Will See Airmail Service

-Postmaster Jerry Dingess is hopeful that regular airmail and passenger service will be scheduled for the Huntington-Ironton-Chesapeake airport now that a program of extensive improvements has been completed.
+Postmaster Jerry Dingess hopes that regular airmail and passenger service will be scheduled for the Huntington-Ironton-Chesapeake airport now that an extensive improvement program has been completed.

 The improvements include the laying of two long bituminous paved runways.
 Inspectors reported the field was in good condition for accommodating large transport planes,